Skip to main content

 Resources must be used exactly once.

-// Declare a function which consumes a resource but does not use it.
+Declare a function that consumes a resource but does not use it:

 _10